Dr Alanna Hare is a consultant in respiratory medicine at Royal Brompton Hospital, where she treats private and NHS patients.

 Dr Hare is able to offer patients a number of treatments to improve their symptoms, including:

 - cognitive behavioural therapy for insomnia (CBTi)

-Alongside her role as a consultant physician, Dr Alanna Hare is the deputy director of medical education for the Trust, and is a local training programme director for core medical trainees.
+Alongside her role as a consultant physician, Dr Alanna Hare is the Chair of the British Thoracic Society Education and Training Committee and sits on the Board and Council of the British Thoracic Society.
+She is also the Royal College of Physicians Tutor for the Trust and is the local training programme director for core and internal medical trainees.
 She is actively involved in education and training for the Trust’s multidisciplinary team.

 Dr Hare has developed a simulator-based training programme in non-invasive ventilation (NIV) for clinicians, for which she was awarded a European Respiratory Society education grant.
 She has spoken nationally and internationally on the importance of training the multidisciplinary team in NIV.
 In addition, she has written a number of book chapters and articles on education and training in NIV.